leftos/nba-stats-tracker/NBA Stats Tracker/Readme.txt

 	by Lefteris "Leftos" Aslanoglou

+Note regarding the new NBA Stats Tracker (v0.9 and later)
+	The instructions in this Readme file currently apply to v0.8 and earlier.
+	The features are the same and more, but their new locations may not be apparent by reading this file.
+Visit the tool's thread in NLSC if you need to ask any questions regarding the new tool's format.
+The URL is at the bottom of this Readme file.

 Quick notes
 	This tool was made to offer a temporary workaround to the Association/ Season/My Player/Create A Legend team stats bug.
 Any game you entered and